-The Defense Nuclear Facilities Safety Board (Board) is an independent establishment within the Executive Branch that was created in 1988 to provide safety oversight of Department of Energy (DOE) defense nuclear facilities.
-DOE defense nuclear facilities are defined by statute to include (with certain exceptions): (1) nuclear production or utilization facilities under the control or jurisdiction of the Secretary of Energy and operated for national security purposes; and

-(2) nuclear waste storage facilities under the control or jurisdiction of the Secretary of Energy.
+The Board is an independent establishment within the Executive Branch that was created in 1988 to provide safety oversight of Department of Energy (DOE) defense nuclear facilities.
+DOE defense nuclear facilities are defined by statute to include (with certain exceptions): (1) nuclear production or utilization facilities under the control or jurisdiction of the Secretary of Energy and operated for national security purposes; and (2) nuclear waste storage facilities under the control or jurisdiction of the Secretary of Energy.
 (42 U.S.C. § 2286g).

 The Board reviews standards, events, practices, design and operational data, and facility design and construction related to DOE defense nuclear facilities and makes recommendations to the Secretary of Energy that are necessary for the adequate protection of public and worker health and safety.
 (42 U.S.C. § 2286a(b)).
-The Board obtains information used in developing recommendations from resident inspectors of the Board, frequent communication with DOE officials, site visits by the Board and its staff, reviews of documentation, formal investigations, inspections, and other ongoing fact-finding activities.
+The Board obtains information used in developing recommendations from resident inspectors of the Board, frequent communication with DOE officials, site visits by Board members and staff, reviews of documentation, formal investigations, inspections, and other ongoing fact-finding activities.

 The Board is required to submit draft recommendations to the Secretary of Energy to enable the Secretary the opportunity to provide comments prior to the Board submission of final recommendations.
 (42 U.S.C. § 2286d(a)).
-The Secretary of Energy is then required to respond to final Board recommendations by transmitting to the Board, in writing, a statement on whether the Secretary accepts or rejects, in whole or in part, the recommendations, a description of the actions to be taken in response, and his views on such recommendations.
+The Secretary of Energy is then required to respond to final Board recommendations by transmitting to the Board, in writing, a statement on whether the Secretary accepts or rejects, in whole or in part, the recommendations.
 (42 U.S.C. § 2286d(c).
 If, as a result of its reviews, the Board determines that an imminent or severe threat to public health and safety exists, the Board is required to transmit any related recommendations directly to the President as well as the Secretary of Energy, and to transmit a copy to the Secretary of Defense for information purposes.
 (42 U.S.C. § 2286d(h)).